securitb/securit/hackRITual/HackRITual_solution.md

 1. **KML File Analysis**:

     - Participants open the KML file in any online viewer (e.g., Google Earth).
-    - The pins mark famous locations in India.
-One location (e.g., **Karachi Bakery**, Hyderabad) is famous for cookies.
-This location is the password.
+    - The pins mark famous locations in India. hinting toward something to do with cooies. coordinates locates to MSRIT This location is the password.
 2. **Setting the Cookie**:

     - Participants set the `location` cookie in their browser developer tools: